timelapseplus/VIEW-documentation/source/includes/_cameras.md

 The Sony A7RII needs longer intervals due to the large file size.
 12 seconds should be good -- shorter might be possible.
 Other Sony cameras seem to do ok at 6-8 seconds for a minimum interval.

+## Nikon

+Many (all?)
+Nikon cameras have the option of whether liveview displays the simulated exposure or not.
+If you are using the exposure menu or liveview via the app, you'll want to make sure the liveview display shows the exposure.
+On the D800, this is toggled by a button on the lower-left.